VitalyVorobyev/feature_detection_service/README.md

 The CI workflow executes the same script, so keeping it clean locally avoids surprises in pull requests.

-If you plan to use the CLI with the optional `spdlog` dependency, ensure your Python environment has development headers available before installing requirements.
+If you plan to use the CLI with the optional `loguru` dependency, ensure your Python environment has development headers available before installing requirements.
 For example, on Debian/Ubuntu-based systems:

 ```bash
 sudo apt-get update